 How Do Multiple Myeloma Therapies Affect a Patient’s Blood Pressure?

-Multiple myeloma therapies may lead to hypertension or hypotension in patients.
+Multiple myeloma therapies may lead to hypertension or hypotension (low blood pressure) in patients.
 For example, dexamethasone use may cause elevated blood pressures due to fluid retention.
 Also, Velcade® (bortezomib) use may lead to hypotension.
 Because of the varied side effects of multiple myeloma therapies, patients should have their blood pressure monitored regularly and work with their healthcare team to adjust antihypertensive medications as necessary.

 Prevalence of Hyperlipidemia